Sustainable Events Guide

 • Provide information about bike racks on campus and near the event location.

-• The Northeastern Boston campus has three Bluebike stations; a full map of all Bluebike stations can be found here.
+• The Northeastern Boston campus has four Bluebike stations; a full map of all Bluebike stations can be found here.

 • If people are looking to use electric vehicles, they can utilize the Northeastern EV chargers at no additional charge above the regular cost to park.